 Perhaps the future mobile applications will be designed to be operated by the sensitive steering wheel and not by the device's touch screen.

 The driver's steering wheel will have several parameters:

 - driver's language

 - management style

 Currently, the latest systems for registering a truck's visit to transport locations such as seaports, intermodal ports, and logistics centers require a driver's finger scan to authorize and self-identify the driver's profile.
-The driver stops the truck in a certain place on the road, lowers the window, logs in with a card/pin and confirms the identity by scanning a finger.
-Perhaps all the above-mentioned stages of registration (including fingerprint scanning) will be available using a modern steering wheel connected via wifi, Bluetooth or internet to the logistics infrastructure.
+The driver stops the truck in a particular place on the road, lowers the window, logs in with a card/pin, and confirms the identity by scanning a finger.
+Perhaps all the stages mentioned above of registration (including fingerprint scanning) will be available using a modern steering wheel connected via wifi, Bluetooth, or internet to the logistics infrastructure.
 The construction of mobile and stationary applications operated with a steering wheel can be adapted to the needs of truck drivers.